vim-autoformat/vim-autoformat/README.markdown

 How to use
 ----------
 First you have to install an external program that can format code of the programming language you are using.
-It suffices to make the formatprogram either globally available, which is the case if you install it via your package manager.
+It suffices to make the formatprogram globally available, which is the case if you install it via your package manager.
 Alternatively, you can put the binary (or a link to it) in the `formatters/` folder.

 When you have installed the formatters you need, you can format the entire buffer with the command `:Autoformat`.